Uallessonivo/Uallessonivo/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-I'm a passionate learner from @rocketseat who's always willing to learn and love to explore new technologies.
-I have already participated in some freelance projects, I'm currently working as a System Development Analyst.
+Full Stack developer who is always willing to learn and loves to explore new technologies. <br/>
+I've been studying and developing since the beginning of 2021. <br/>
+Since then I've been improving and studying even more in the development area.  <br/>
+I am currently working as a Development Analyst at Agrocape.

 💡  &nbsp;I like to explore new technologies and develop software solutions .\
 🎓 &nbsp;I'm currently working with Front-end Development and Database Management.\
 🌱 &nbsp;I'm on track for learning more about Back-end Development.\
 📫 &nbsp;How to reach me: uallessons@gmail.com.